Exceptions to majority rule

 Stephen Downs, 61, of Selkirk, New York was arrested Monday on a trespassing charge after wearing a T-shirt saying "Peace on Earth" and "Give Peace a Chance" in Crossgates Mall.

 Wal-Marts are private property.
 This means that Wal-Mart has the right to ask you to leave their premises if they do not approve of your behavior.
 The situation is trickier on sidewalks and parking lots owned by Wal-Mart.
 Though these spaces are technically private, some courts will still protect your free speech rights there because traditionally they are "public" forums.
 The Supreme Court explicitly left this issue up to the states in Pruneyard Shopping Center v.
-Robins, after which states have differed in their conclusions, most falling on the side of protecting property.
+Robins, after which states have differed in their conclusions, most falling on the side of protecting property."You mean, it's the content of my sign?"
+I asked him.
+He said, "Yes, sir, it's the content of your sign."

 The state decisions have focused on large shopping malls that have taken over the traditional functions of a downtown's Main Street.
 The states of Alaska, California, Colorado, Massachusetts, New Jersey, and Oregon have all made rulings that favor protecting free speech on these types of private property.
 Arizona, Connecticut, Georgia, Michigan, New York, Ohio, Pennsylvania, South Carolina, Washington, and Wisconsin courts have all ruled against protecting speech in these situations.
 Most states are still undecided on this issue, but lean towards the majority view that speech is not protected on private property.